Annie Dawson

 Alternatively, if the fund was invoiced but that invoice was paid by the member or other entity and not reimbursed by the super fund, the cost will be treated as a contribution to super and tested against the member’s contribution caps.

-Note, costs to incorporate the custodian/bare trustee company and document the custodian/bare trust arrangement will generally not be deductible to the super fund as they are expenses of a capital nature.
-SMSFs are generally unable to make use of the “blackhole” provisions so these costs would be added to the cost base of the underlying asset.
+Note, costs to incorporate the custodian/bare trustee company and document the custodian/bare trust arrangement will generally not be deductible to the super fund as they are expenses of a capital nature and SMSFs are generally unable to make use of the “blackhole” provisions.